AndypSheridan/battleships-1977/README.md

 <br>

-* 🐞 - The SFX ran by default on all devices which could be undesirable for many users.
+* 🐞 - It was possible for both player and CPU to place ships off the board.
-* ⚒️ - The corresponding JS function specified volume on page load.
+* ⚒️ - There was an error in the populate_boards method.
-* ✅ - Set the volume to zero until the user clicks or taps the toggle music and SFX button
+* ✅ - The entire method was re-written to take into account zero indexing.

 ​<br>

-* 🐞 - The game music had a hissing sound which affected the user experience.
+* 🐞 - Upon re-writing the populate boards method, ship x and y coordinates were reversed so ships did not orient correctly.
-* ⚒️ - I used a .wav file which had become distorted after compression.
+* ⚒️ - There was an error with the for loop in the nested if statement in the populate boards method.
-* ✅ - Converted to an .mp3 file which was smaller than the compressed .wav file but sounds fine.
+* ✅ - I reversed the values for row and column and this fixed the bug.

 <br>